• Skip to main content

 The French luxury jeweler keeps introducing skeletonized timepieces.
 The latest in the series is the hand-wound Cartier Santos Dumont Carbon Skeleton Titanium (Ref.
-W2020052) that was officially presented at the SIHH 2011 trade fair.
-Featuring their signature “full skeleton” dial, the watch looks like a step in the right direction from their previous attempts.
+W2020052).
+Officially presented at the SIHH 2011 trade fair. and featuring their signature “full skeleton” dial, the watch looks like a step in the right direction from their previous attempts.

 Dial

-As you can see in the pictures, the new Santos Dumont Carbon Skeleton Titanium continues the trend that started last year when the French brand has unveiled its Rotonde de Cartier Flying Tourbillon Skeleton.
+The new Santos Dumont Carbon Skeleton Titanium continues the trend that started last year when the French brand unveiled its Rotonde de Cartier Flying Tourbillon Skeleton.

 Like the last year’s model, the new Cartier Santos Dumont Carbon Skeleton lacks any dial in its usual meaning.
 Instead, it has the back-plate of its in-house movement machined to the point when you can see your hair behind the timekeeper’s sapphire back.